brandonmountan/prework-study-guide/README.md

 - What was your motivation?
 I was eager to learn something new.
 I also enjoy challenges and embrace the opportunity to work through problems.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-I built this project so I could begin to understand coding and what it takes to be a web developer.
+I built this project so I could begin to understand coding and see what it takes to be a web developer.
 - What problem does it solve?
 This project provided me a great study tool that I can use to reference in the future.
 - What did you learn?